 A bare trust is typically used where an asset is to be held for a minor.
 Generally speaking, the asset will then pass to them absolutely when they turn 18.
 While this is the cheapest form of trust from a professional fees perspective, the trustees need to decide whether it is appropriate for the beneficiaries to have the capital on their 18th birthday or if it would be better to have further controls in place.

 Before you establish a trust, it is very important that you consider the structure you need, taking care to evaluate each option and being mindful of your current and future needs, as well as those of your intended beneficiaries.

 We can discuss the different structures with you and help identify the best option for you and your beneficiaries.

-A trustee manages a trust on behalf of the settler and the beneficiary.
+A trustee manages a trust on behalf of the settlor and the beneficiary.